convertigo/C8oForms/readme.md

 # C8o Forms #

-This Convertigo project template can be used to start a Mobile Builder Ionic project with Convertigo.
+This Convertigo project template can be used to start a Mobile Builder project with Convertigo.